amShuri/simon-says/README.md

-# simon-says
+# Simon Says Game

- Built with HTML, JS and Bootstrap
+Built with HTML, JS and Bootstrap.